PagerDuty/developer-docs/docs/app-integration-development/08-OAuth-Functionality.md

 ## Revoking Tokens
 In the event you believe your application's OAuth tokens to be compromised, you may choose to revoke all tokens currently issued to the application via the [App Registration](03-Register-an-App.md) UI.

-The following options are available on the OAuth functionality screen of a PagerDuty App:
+The following options are available on the OAuth functionality Client screen of a PagerDuty App:

 ![Screenshot of OAuth functionality danger zone](../../assets/images/oauth-danger-zone.png)

-The "Revoke all tokens" operation will invalidate all OAuth tokens for the current application.
+The "Revoke All Tokens" operation will invalidate all OAuth tokens for the current application.
 In the event you believe your application's `client_secret` to be compromised, you may choose to delete OAuth functionality from the application and recreate it.

 <!-- theme:info -->
 > Deleting the OAuth functionality _does not_ automatically revoke existing tokens.
 If you wish to perform both operations, you must revoke